 - Can I use a Financial Power of Attorney to help my elderly family members now even though they are still very much competent?

 Yes, a financial power of attorney can be used to assist those loved ones who are cognitively competent; however, their eyesight might not allow them to read financial statements; or perhaps a loss of hearing makes it impractical to speak on the phone; or maybe they are just no longer ambulatory making trips to the bank very difficult.
-You, as the agent, can use a financial power of attorney to act on their behalf in making financial transactions; however, this does NOT take away their authority to act on their own behalf whenever they choose.
+According to this local domestic and Kansas Car Accident lawyer, you as the agent, can use a financial power of attorney to act on their behalf in making financial transactions; however, this does NOT take away their authority to act on their own behalf whenever they choose.

 2. Do we need a Financial Power of Attorney even if all of our property is held Jointly?